jkoelker/totes-atheme-modules/README.md

 ### List of modules

 #### ns_forcegecos.c
-On user_add hook, send CHGNAME for connecting users to what is set to that users realname was set to via NickServ's metadata store.
+On user_identify hook, send CHGNAME for connecting users to what is set to that users realname was set to via NickServ's metadata store.